rebolyte/mps-on-track/readme.md

 > .\deployAppDb.ps1 -Environment "TEST"
 ```

-Specify "TEST" as the enviroment to seed the database with test data.
+Specify "TEST" as the environment to seed the database with test data.
+The default is "PROD".

 ## Running the API